sethjgore/react-checklist/README.md

-# untapt.checklist
+# react checklist

-Hello Sam + Company,

-Thanks for giving me the opportunity to do this test.
-It took me about 2.5 hours on and off Thursday and Friday.

-I use Meteor + Reacft to manage prototypes faster.
-Like you mentioned, I'm not going to elaborate much on the environment.
-I'm open to using any of the tools you mentioned, Meteor just comes to me naturally.
+I use Meteor + React to manage prototypes faster.
+Generally, it's probably better to use build tools like grunt/gulp if the team doesn't use meteor.
+Meteor just comes to me naturally.

 #Installation Instructions